TedHusted/awake/awake.md/awake.md

 ***

 “It’s been an hour,” Julie whines, walking into the kitchen, tablet in hand.

+Jill is seated at one end of the kitchen counter, under one of the two hanging globe lights.
+The counter looked into an efficient galley-style kitchen.
+The counter top and kitchen tile are a warm white, trimmed with copper.

 Jill closes her tablet and picks up Julie’s new phone.